jbush001/jbush001.github.io/_posts/2016-11-30-measure-twice-cut-once.markdown

 entry that it has already sent to the L2 cache (but not completed), and thus cannot write combine, what does it do:*

     This is fuzzier.
-The data from my last test showed that entries spend at least 50% of their time in the WAIT_L2_RESPONSE state, and even the worst case it is 20%.
-Only 10% of transactions are write combined for the test workload, but it may increase with more store buffer entries.
-However, the incremental complexity of doing this seems (at first blush) to be moderate, so it's worth implementing and testing.
+The data from my last test showed that entries spend at least 50% of their time in the WAIT_L2_RESPONSE state, and 20% even in the best case.
+But only 10% of transactions are write combined for the test workload.
+This may increase with more store buffer entries.
+The incremental complexity of doing this seems to be moderate at first blush, so it's worth implementing and testing.

-I'm don't know how much of a performance win this design change would net.
-This doesn't seem like a clear win.
+I don't know how much of a performance win this design change would net.
+It doesn't seem like a clear win.
 Unfortunately, it's not easy to know the implications of a non-trivial design decision without implementing and testing it with complex workloads.